-The purpose of medical practice management software is to run your practice with one platform.
-But too often, medical practices — especially small practices — choose systems that aren’t robust enough.
-They end up with several systems that end up adding more manual tasks than they automate.
-In short — their practice management software isn’t integrated with other medical software.
+Your medical practice is unique, and you need an integrated practice management software that will cater to your specific requirements.
+Too often, medical practices — especially small practices — choose single-purpose systems like EHR software that aren’t robust enough to fulfill all their needs.
+Then they have to implement several systems that end up adding more manual tasks than they automate.
+This happens more often than you’d think, and is a symptom of practice management software that isn’t integrated with other medical software.

 The goal for any medical practice should be to find a centralized practice management software.
 A centralized platform keeps everything automated, leaving more time for more important tasks.
 For example, you can focus more on providing outstanding patient care.
-So if you’re looking for practice management software integrations, what systems should you look for?
+The top practice management systems offer a range of integration options to ensure your practice runs at peak performance.
+If you’re looking for practice management integrations, here are some key features you should look for:

 Medical Billing Software

-Let’s face it: doctors don’t always have the best handwriting when writing prescriptions (no offense).
-Although it’s relatively rare, prescriptions occasionally get mixed up due to poor handwriting.
-An ePrescribing system makes the prescription fulfillment process easy for doctors, pharmacies and patients.
 After diagnosing a patient, you can fill out an online form that sends directly to the pharmacy.
-Pharmacists will no longer misread a prescription note (luckily for patients everywhere).
 This streamlines the process by eliminating time-consuming calls or making the patient wait after bringing the note to their pharmacy.
 With an ePrescribing integration, the prescription data automatically updates into your EHR after it sends.
 So you get to say goodbye to manual data entry, too.